1 sen coin: Shōwa (1927–1953)

-Tin and zinc eventually replaced aluminum for one sen coins when they were issued in March 1944.
-The final design used for the coins features a chrysanthemum crest with value on the obverse, and inscriptions on the reverse.
-Tin was not an ideal choice for money as the metal is heat-sensitive and soft, but the Japanese government had no alternatives.
-Supplies came from occupied Southeast Asia where the metal was abundantly produced.
-One sen coins eventually became impossible to produce due to deteriorating conditions, and were discontinued when the war ended in 1945.
-Unissued one sen coins made of porcelain were produced in the final months of the war and were destroyed afterwards.
-One sen coins were eventually demonetized at the end of 1953 when the Japanese government passed a law abolishing subsidiary coinage in favor of the yen.
-Currencies of less than one yen were rarely used by this time due to excessive post-war inflation.
+Tin and zinc replaced aluminum for one sen coins when they were issued in March 1944.
+The final design used for these coins features a chrysanthemum crest with value on the obverse, and inscriptions on the reverse.
+Although tin was not an ideal choice for money as the metal is heat-sensitive and soft, the Japanese government had no alternatives.
+Supplies of tin were available at the time from occupied Southeast Asia where the metal was abundantly produced.
+This remedy was temporary as one sen coins were forcefully discontinued in 1945 due to a depleted tin supply from naval blockades.
+A last ditch attempt was made by making one sen coins out of porcelain in the final months of the war.
+These were never officially issued and were destroyed afterwards.
+One sen coins were officially demonetized at the end of 1953 when the Japanese government passed a law abolishing subsidiary coinage in favor of the yen.
+By this time, excessive post-war inflation had made them redundant as they were rarely seen in circulation.